BBaysinger/bb-portfolio/frontend/src/hooks/viewport/README.md

 ## Current Status

-This hook remains in the codebase primarily because mobile Firefox was previously inconsistent with `svh` in real testing.
+This hook remains in the codebase primarily because mobile Firefox and mobile Edge were previously inconsistent with `svh` in real testing.

-For now, the JS-managed path is only intended for Firefox when consumers opt into `use-where-required`.
+For now, the JS-managed path is only intended for Firefox and Edge when consumers opt into `use-where-required`.
 Other mobile browsers can still distort page height during downward pull-to-refresh gestures, and this hook does not fully solve that case yet.
-That gap is acceptable for now because the default mode stays on CSS `svh`, and current testing has not shown the same downward-gesture viewport mutation issue in Firefox.
+That gap is acceptable for now because the default mode stays on CSS `svh`, and current testing has not shown the same downward-gesture viewport mutation issue in Firefox or Edge.

 ## Current Strategy